 In that case, you will want to reach out and let those resellers know that you’re aware of their presence, and will be forced to take action if they don’t cease selling your product.
 As much as you want to avoid taking these cases to court, having a lawyer to back you up really helps.

-As we said before, FBA gives you an edge when it comes to the buy box.
-If it makes sense for one of your products to be shipped by Amazon, it could be the best call.
+As we said before, FBA gives you an edge when it comes to winning the buy box.
+If it makes sense for one of your products to be shipped by Amazon, use FBA!

 You’ve optimized your performance metrics and you’re exceeding expectations.
 You’ve booted your unauthorized sellers.
 You’re doing everything right, but you’re still not getting the buy box.
 Instead, you’re seeing something like the image below:

-In this example, nobody gets the buy box.
-This is something we’ve noticed here at CPC, and you may have noticed it as well.
+In this example, nobody gets the buy box!
+This is something we’ve noticed here at Tinuiti, and you may have noticed it as well.

-There are several theories floating around about why this happens, according to Pat Petriello, Head of Marketplace Strategy at CPC Strategy.
-Here are three:
+There are several theories floating around about why this happens, according to Pat Petriello, Director of Amazon at Tinuiti Here are three theories on why no one has the buy box:

-The most common reason is a sudden and “substantial” price change for the offer winning the buy box, regardless of Seller.
-The reason behind this is Amazon taking extra precautions to protect consumers from potential counterfeit goods which are listed at substantially reduced prices.
+The most common reason is a sudden and “substantial” price change for the seller winning the buy box, regardless of who the seller is.
+Amazon is taking extra precautions to protect consumers from potential counterfeit goods which are listed at substantially reduced prices.

-If you’re selling your product for a lower price on your website or other channel, than you could be penalized by Amazon.
+If you’re selling your product for a lower price on your website or another channel, you could be penalized by Amazon.
 Make sure this isn’t the case.

-If Amazon notices an uptick in customer complaints about a product, they may protect customers by temporarily removing the buy box while they investigate why there’s been a run of complaints about defective or misrepresented products.
+If Amazon notices an uptick in customer complaints about a product, they may protect customers by temporarily removing the buy box while they investigate the complaints about defective or misrepresented products.

-The elements which influence how long and how often you rent the buy box are the variables you can change and optimize to increase your buy box sessions and sales.
+The factors that influence how long and how often you rent the buy box are variables that you can change and optimize to increase your buy box sessions and sales, including pricing, fulfillment, and your seller rating.

 Editor’s Note: This post was originally published in October 2012 and has been updated for freshness, accuracy, and comprehensiveness.